An independent analysis of the High-Level Segment of the Human Rights Council

 UN institutions and mechanism

-In the category of UN human rights bodies and mechanisms, the Universal Periodic Review was highlighted by several representatives as a central mechanism for the protection and promotion of human rights.
+In the category of UN institutions and mechanisms, the Universal Periodic Review was highlighted by several representatives as a central mechanism for the protection and promotion of human rights.
 The possibility of having peer-to-peer exchanges of best practices as well as recommendations to ensure improvement of domestic situations was regarded as effectively advancing human rights around the world.
-The need to ensure independence and adequate funding for the OHCHR was also remarked upon by several States.
-On different occasions, representatives made reference to the positive work done by the OHCHR and Special Procedure mandate-holders on various human rights issues.
+During the HLS, many States announced their upcoming candidacy for a seat on the Human Rights Council, indicating a renewed interest in engaging on human rights within the multilateral system.
+In a similar regard, many States spoke of the need to ensure adequate funding for the OHCHR.
+States also regularly underscored the importance of cooperating with the Council mechanisms, or highlighted their own open cooperation with the UN human rights pillar.
+Finally, numerous States also welcomed the new US’s Administration’s choice to reengage with the Council.

 Country and regional-specific situations